The maximum efficiency of nano heat engines depends on more than temperature: Efficiency of a nanoscopic quantum heat engine

+which is strictly less than the Carnot efficiency $\eta_C$. \item[3)] Allowing for correlations between the final state of the battery and cold bath cannot improve the efficiencies achieved in 1) and 2) above. \end{itemize}

-\end{theorem} \begin{proof} 1) is relatively simple to prove: as long as there exists a qubit with energy $E_i$ such that $\frac{E_i(\beta_c-\beta_h)}{1+e^{-\beta_h E_i}}\leq 1$, one way to achieve Carnot efficiency is to simply disregard the rest of the cold bath, and act only on such qubits.
+\end{theorem} \begin{proof} 1) is relatively simple to prove: as long as there exists a qubit with energy $\bar E_i$ such that $\frac{\bar E_i(\beta_c-\beta_h)}{1+e^{-\beta_h \bar E_i}}\leq 1$, one way to achieve Carnot efficiency is to simply disregard the rest of the cold bath, and act only on such qubits.
 The result is a simple application of 1) in Lemma \ref{Quantum/Nano heat engine efficiency}.
 This strategy might not be optimal in terms of work extracted, but it is sufficient for our proof.

-For 2) and 3), suppose that $\Omega>1$.
-Since $\Omega$ is a monotonic function of $E$, we conclude that for all $E_i$ where $1\leq i\leq n$, $\Omega_i:=\frac{E_i(\beta_c-\beta_h)}{1+e^{-\beta_h E_i}}> 1$.
+For 2) suppose that $\Omega>1$.
+From the Eq. \eqref{def:sigma}, we conclude that for all $\bar E_i$ where $1\leq i\leq n$, $\Omega_i:=\frac{\bar E_i(\beta_c-\beta_h)}{1+e^{-\beta_h \bar E_i}}> 1$.
 By Lemma \ref{lemma: efficiency as a function of kappa}, we see that this implies that the work extractable for all the individual qubits (which is an optimization problem over all $\alpha\geq 0$) is obtained at $\alpha\rightarrow\infty$.
 In general, considering the qubits collectively does not mean that the collective $W_\textup{ext}$ is additive.
 This is because the minima of two functions is not necessarily the minima of these individual functions added together, as illustrated in the l.h.s. and middle diagrams of Figure.~\ref{fig:5}.
 However, (as illustrated on r.h.s. diagram of Figure.~\ref{fig:5}), when all the functions have their minima at the same value, then the collective minima is also obtained at that value.

 Next, we show that no matter which subset of qubits $\mathcal{S}$ one picks, Carnot efficiency cannot be achieved.
-We begin by introducing the notation $\gamma_i(\alpha)$, where $\gamma_i(\alpha)$ is defined similarly with $\gamma(\alpha)$ in Eq.~\eqref{eq:def_gamma} and \eqref{eq:Falp}, and the index $i$ indicates that $E$ is substituted by $E_i$ in Eq.~\eqref{eq:Falp}.
+We begin by introducing the notation $\gamma_i(\alpha)$, where $\gamma_i(\alpha)$ is defined similarly with $\gamma(\alpha)$ in Eq.~\eqref{eq:def_gamma} and \eqref{eq:Falp}, and the index $i$ indicates that $E$ is substituted by $\bar E_i$ in Eq.~\eqref{eq:Falp}.
 Furthermore, recall that from Eq.~\eqref{gam 1 to gam inf <1}, $\Omega_i>1$ is equivalent to $\gamma_i(1)>\gamma_i(\infty)$.
 Now, consider any subset of qubit indices $\mathcal{S}$, the amount of extractable work (as a function of $g$) is

 where $\lim_{g\rightarrow 0+}f(g)=0$.

 On the other hand, we have that $\Delta C$ depends on the individual reduced qubit states, since there are no interaction terms in $\hat H_\cold$.
 Therefore, similar to Eq.~\eqref{delta C small g},